camunda-ci/camunda-cookbook-template/TESTING.md

-# Testing the camunda-cookbook-template cookbook
+# Testing the camunda-template cookbook

 This cookbook includes both unit tests via [ChefSpec](https://github.com/sethvargo/chefspec) and integration tests via [Test Kitchen](https://github.com/test-kitchen/test-kitchen).
 Contributions to this cookbook will only be accepted if all tests pass successfully: